How to Protest Your Property Taxes in Collin County (Annual Homeowner Guide)

 No.

-But you should review every year.
+But you should review your Notice of Appraised Value every year.

-• Your home has deferred maintenance
+Your home has

-• Similar homes appear valued lower
+Similar nearby homes appear to be

-• Your exemptions are missing or incorrect
+exemptions are missing or recorded incorrectly

 Free vs. Paid Protest Options